raleighcopter/big_led_clock/README.md

 the clock software now has the ability to blank leading zeros and the ability to display in 12 or 24 hour format.

 now has the option to add a couple transistors (ss8550 with 1k base resistor) and configure the software to dim the entire display during night hours or without the addition of 2 transistors, to dim the colon and turn the digits off.
-You can optionally omit the buck converter but it does add some display brightness control, especially if you omit the 228550 transistors which can dim the digits.
+You can optionally omit the buck converter but it does add some display brightness control, especially if you omit the ss8550 transistors which can dim the digits with a bit of code changes.

 Order extra LED filaments.
 They're brittle, fragile and you will break more than one.
 Sourced from AliExpress. the digits are wired common cathode.
 ![](https://github.com/raleighcopter/big_led_clock/blob/main/digit_back.jpg)